Console terminology: In the Maverics Console, Orchestrator instances and

 interface, including step-by-step screenshots and field descriptions.

 With TLS configured, restart the Orchestrator and verify that HTTPS connections are working correctly.
-A simple test confirms that the certificate is being served and the connection is encrypted.Start (or restart) the Orchestrator to pick up your TLS configuration:Test the HTTPS endpoint with curl:The You can also verify the certificate details with
+A simple test confirms that the certificate is being served and the connection is encrypted.Start (or restart) the Orchestrator to pick up your TLS configuration:Test the HTTPS endpoint with curl:The To verify the negotiated TLS version specifically, use This outputs the protocol version (e.g.,

 -v (verbose) flag shows the TLS handshake details.
 Look for lines showing the certificate subject, issuer, and that the handshake completed successfully.
-If you are using a self-signed certificate for testing, add the -k flag to skip certificate verification:openssl:Success!
+If you are using a self-signed certificate for testing, add the -k flag to skip certificate verification:openssl:TLSv1.2 or TLSv1.3), confirming your version constraints are in effect.You can also verify the full certificate details:Success!
 Your Orchestrator is serving traffic over HTTPS with TLS

 encryption.
 Client connections are encrypted, and if you configured